World Long Drive Championship: 2007–2019: 400 plus yards becomes the norm

 The 400-yard mark was topped by eight champions in the next 11 years with Justin James establishing a tournament-record mark of 435 yards in capturing the 2017 championship.
 James' record-breaking drive turned out to be much more than he needed.
 After his finals competitor missed the grid on all eight of his drives, James only needed to keep one in play at a minimum distance of 270 yards.
 He easily topped that distance and set the record for the longest winning drive in the tournament's 42-year history.
-This 11-year time frame also featured four two-time winners with Jamie Sadlowski going back-to-back in 2008 and 2009, Joe Miller winning in 2010 and 2016, former University of Miami baseball pitcher Tim Burke in 2013 and 2015 and most recently Kyle Berkshire claiming the final World Long Drive Association title in 2019.
+This 11-year time frame also featured four two-time winners with Jamie Sadlowski going back-to-back in 2008 and 2009, Joe Miller winning in 2010 and 2016, former University of Miami baseball pitcher Tim Burke in 2013 and 2015 and Kyle Berkshire claiming the World Long Drive title in 2019.
 In addition, Wolter won his second title in 2011.
 First-time winners in this time period also included Mike Dobbyn in 2007, Ryan Winther in 2012, Jeff Flagg in 2014 and Maurice Allen in 2018.

+In 2015, the Long Drivers of America was acquired by NBC Sports via its Golf Channel division.
+The acquisition was intended as a means to bolster Golf Channel's live event programming beyond tournament coverage, expanding the championship to a televised tour of multiple events per-season as the World Long Drive Association (WLDA).
+By 2019, the WLDA's tour consisted of six televised events per-season, culminating with the World Long Drive Championship.